2022 NBA Finals

-The 2022 NBA Finals was the championship series of the National Basketball Association (NBA)'s 2021–22 season and conclusion of the season's playoffs.
+The 2022 NBA Finals was the championship series of the National Basketball Association's (NBA) 2021–22 season and conclusion of the season's playoffs.
 In this best-of-seven playoff series, the Western Conference champion Golden State Warriors defeated the Eastern Conference champion Boston Celtics in six games, winning their fourth championship in eight years.
 Golden State's Stephen Curry was named the Finals Most Valuable Player (MVP) for the first time in his career.

-The 3-seeded Warriors (53–29) had home-court advantage in the series based on having the better regular-season record than the 2-seeded Celtics (51–31).
-This is the 11th time that a lower-seeded team had home-court advantage, the last time being 2019.
-It is also the second straight finals without a no. 1 seed from either conference, as well as the 15th time overall.
+The Warriors were the no. 3 seed in the West, while the Celtics were the no. 2 in the East.
+Despite this, the Warriors had home-court advantage for finishing the regular season 2 games better than the Celtics, marking the first Finals since 2019 that a lower-seeded team had home-court advantage.
 The Celtics won the opening game on the road and returned to Boston with the series tied 1–1.
 They won their first home game to take a 2–1 lead, but the Warriors won the next three games to take the series 4–2.
-Golden State won their first title since 2018 and their seventh championship overall, while Boston remained tied with the Los Angeles Lakers for the most titles in league history with 17.
+Golden State won its first title since 2018 and its seventh championship overall, while Boston, with 17 championships, remained tied with the Los Angeles Lakers for the most titles in league history.
+By winning their 18th title in 2024, the Celtics were able to break this record.

 The NBA Finals returned to its normal June schedule for the first time since 2019, before the COVID-19 pandemic began.
 The series started on June 2 and concluded on June 16.
-Sponsored by the streaming service YouTube TV, the series was officially known as the 2022 NBA Finals presented by YouTube TV.
 This edition of the Finals was a rematch of the 1964 NBA Finals, in which the Celtics defeated the then-San Francisco Warriors in five games.

 Background

+General

+This was the second Finals meeting between the Celtics and the Warriors, after 1964, where the Celtics defeated the Warriors (then the San Francisco Warriors) in five games to win their sixth consecutive title.

+In the playoffs, from the first round until the conference finals, home-court advantage was given to a team with the higher seed.
+However, in the NBA Finals, this is given to the team with a better regular-season record, regardless of the seedings.
+The Warriors were the no. 3 seed in the West, while the Celtics were no. 2 in the East.
+The Warriors and the Celtics finished the regular season 53–29 and 51–31, respectively, giving the Warriors home-court advantage over the Celtics.
+This was the 11th time that a lower-seeded team had home-court advantage, the last time being 2019.
+It was also the second straight finals without a no. 1 seed from either conference (after 2021), and the 15th time overall.